What will happen to your body if you take aspirin daily?

 What can taking aspirin every day do to your body?

 Marchese explains that taking a daily aspirin can reduce your risk of heart attack or embolus stroke if you have a history of heart disease.
 However, it can also increase the risk of gastrointestinal bleeding and hemorrhagic stroke.
 The American College of Cardiology advises that; Adults over 70 who haven’t had a previous heart attack shouldn’t take aspirin, especially if they have a higher risk of bleeding.
 Unfortunately, half of adults over the age of 70 in the United States without heart disease report taking a daily aspirin.
 A daily low-dose aspirin, usually 81 mg, is the recommended limit for preventing heart attacks or strokes.
-And before starting or stopping a daily aspirin regimen, check with your doctor about whether you’re at risk of heart attack, stroke or bleeding disorders.
+And before starting or stopping a daily aspirin regimen, check with your doctor regarding whether you’re at risk of heart attack, stroke or bleeding disorders.
 Patients who take a daily aspirin should inform their providers before surgery or dental work to prevent excessive bleeding.

 Can aspirin interact with other medications?